serverless/serverless-babel-plugin/README.md

 # Serverless Babel Plugin

-## IMPORTANT: This plugin is not maintained!
-We use and recommend https://github.com/elastic-coders/serverless-webpack
+IMPORTANT: This plugin is not maintained!
+We use and recommend https://github.com/elastic-coders/serverless-webpack#example-with-babel which comes with Babel support.